JonSalazar/voProj/README.md

 ## How to run

-I need to change the postgres database manually as follow (inside of the container)
+I need to change the postgres database manually as follow (inside of the container).

 ```sh
 docker build -t vivaorganica_1 -f Dockerfile .